-The Robotics curriculum teaches students essential STEM skills including Programming, Computer Design, 3D Printing and Electronic Circuits with a hands-on, step-by-step approach.
+The robotics curriculum teaches students essential STEM skills, including Programming, Computer Design & 3D Printing, and Electronic Circuits, using a hands-on, step-by-step approach.

 All Robotics courses follow a structured curriculum with daily challenges designed to promote critical thinking and experiential learning.
-The end goal of the Robotics curriculum is to develop a technical and soft skill set for students to start creating their advanced robots, paving the way for innovation.
+The ultimate goal of the Robotics curriculum is to develop both technical and soft skills, enabling students to create their own advanced robots and paving the way for innovation.